-- (1) Fees for audit services billed consisted of: - Audit of the Company's annual financial statements and internal controls over financial reporting; - Reviews of the Company's quarterly financial statements; - Statutory and regulatory audits, consents and other services related to SEC matters; and - Financial accounting and reporting consultations.
+- Fees for audit services billed consisted of: (1) - Audit of the Company's annual financial statements and internal controls over financial reporting; - Reviews of the Company's quarterly financial statements; - Statutory and regulatory audits, consents and other services related to SEC matters; and - Financial accounting and reporting consultations.

-The increase in audit service fees between 2019 and 2020 is attributable to: a) an agreed-to fee increase for 2020, b) the filing of a registration statement and public offering of Senior notes during 2020, and c) incremental audit services for statutory purposes.
+The audit service fee increase between 2020 and 2021 is due to: a) an agreed-to fee increase for 2021, and b) incremental audit services for statutory purposes.

-- Fees for audit-related services consisted of - Audits and other attest work related to subsidiaries (other than statutory audits) and employee benefit plans; and - Other miscellaneous attest services. - Fees for tax services consisted of tax compliance and tax planning and consulting services.
-Details of these services include: (3) - Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred, to document, compute, and review amounts to be included in tax filings. - Tax planning services are services and advice rendered with respect to the tax impact of regulatory changes and proposed transactions or services that alter the structure of a transaction to obtain an anticipated tax result.
-Such services include tax advice related to intra-group structuring - Fees related to the Company's subscription to research tools and assistance with market-based research.
+- Fees for audit-related services consisted of: - Audits and other attest work related to subsidiaries (other than statutory audits); and - Other miscellaneous attest services. - Fees for tax services consisted of tax compliance and tax planning and consulting services.
+Details of these services include: - Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred, to document, compute, and review amounts to be included in tax filings. - Tax planning services are services and advice rendered with respect to the tax impact of regulatory changes and proposed transactions or services that alter the structure of a transaction to obtain an anticipated tax result.
+Such services include tax advice related to intra-group structuring. - Fees related to the Company's subscription to research tools and assistance with market-based research.